Earn Up To $50K Tax-Free in Canada

 It’s not all gloom.
 Investing in your non-registered account or TFSA is all done with after-tax dollars.

-In 20 years, you should easily get your TFSA to $200,000.
-I almost got mine there in 12 years.
-The bigger you can get it, the smaller your non-registered account has to be for tax-efficient income.
+You should easily increase your TFSA to $200,000 in 20 years.
+I almost reached that amount in 12 years.
+The bigger your TFSA, the smaller your non-registered account has to be for tax-efficient income.

 TFSA Growth After 30 Years